InfiniFi USD (IUSD) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 InfiniFi USD Historical Price

-According to the latest data gathered on InfiniFi USD live price page, the current price of InfiniFi USD is 0.999778USD.
+According to the latest data gathered on InfiniFi USD live price page, the current price of InfiniFi USD is 0.999866USD.
 The circulating supply of InfiniFi USD(IUSD) is

 In the past 24 hours, InfiniFi USD has shown a price movement of